 Program staff should ensure that they have received both the completed TW-2 and 3 forms along with the Carl Albert assessments prior to the client beginning the program.
 Unsigned and undated TW-2s can be considered an audit exception and could cause monies to have to be returned to DHS.
+If the client is currently enrolled in college courses, the Carl Albert assessement is not required.
+Therefore, the reading score for the client should be marked as 9 thru 12 or 12+.
 Clients should not be served by the program without a signed and dated TW-2.
 A TW-3 is also part of the referral and should be included in the referral paperwork (client signature is not required).
 Once the client has been accepted into the program (after the 2-week probationary period) the back of the TW-3 (Page 2) should be completed and a copy returned to the appropriate DHS liaison (this form can be scanned and e-mailed to the caseworker).
 The original remains in the client's file.

-Note: If the original TW-2 was not specific as to the work activity the client is to participate in, a case staffing or e-mail exchange between the program and the worker agreeing to the planned activity(ies) should be done prior to the TW-3, page 2 being furnished to the caseworker.
+Note: If the original TW-2 was not specific as to the work activity the client is to participate in, a case staffing or e-mail exchange between the program and the worker agreeing to the plannedactivity(ies) should be done prior to the TW-3, page 2 being furnished to the caseworker.
 This also applies to changes that occur during the probationary period and are not, therefore, on the original employability plan.
 An updated TW-2 employability plan is required and the client's signature must be obtained.